 The most obvious objective marketers have for promotional activities is to convince customers to make a decision that benefits the marketer (of course the marketer believes the decision will also benefit the customer).
-For most for-profit marketers this means getting customers to buy an organization’s product and, in most cases, to remain a loyal long-term customer.
-For other marketers, such as not-for-profits, it means getting customers to increase donations, utilize more services, change attitudes, or change behavior (e.g., stop smoking campaigns).
+For most for-profit marketers, this means getting customers to buy an organization’s product and, in most cases, to remain a loyal long-term customer.
+For other marketers, such as not-for-profits, it means getting customers to increase donations, utilize more services, change attitudes, or change behavior (e.g., how to eat healthier campaigns).

 The type of customer the marketer is attempting to attract and which stage of the purchase process a customer is in will affect the objectives of a particular marketing communication effort.
 And since a marketer often has multiple simultaneous promotional campaigns, the objective of each could be different.